 Christine Weber0 found this helpful

 These striking cards are surprisingly easy to make when you choose simple, bold images such as flowers to paint.
 Pasted onto card stock, they make an enchanting gift for a mother or beloved friend.

 July 13, 20180 found this helpful

 Whether it's for a celebration, special occasion, or a simple thank you; this lovely dragonfly card is sure to be cherished by whomever receives it.
-This is a guide about making a watercolor dragonfly card.
+This is a page about making a watercolor dragonfly card.